x4dr/Fen/endworld/ewrules.md

 If no effect specifies anything about Resonance, it has no effect.

+## Reinterpret

+Some effects let you **reinterpret** the same roll with different selectors.
+The dice stay as rolled, but you pick new selector positions and test that result against a threshold.

+_Syntax_: "Reinterpret Affinity ≤ 5" means "re-read this roll with Affinity as your selectors; if the result is 5 or lower, the effect triggers."

+This is used for quirks, malfunction triggers, and special system interactions where the quality of a roll matters beyond its primary purpose.

 ## Interpretation

 In many places the degrees of success are given by a Formatting such as [3,7,17], also called Threshholds, which means that one degree of success is achieved for a roll or value checked against it, for every number inside that was reached or overcome.
 A Roll of 9 against the difficulties stated earlier, would reach 3 and 7, but not 17, and thus represent 2 degrees of success, whose meanings depend on the Situation.

+Numbers are generally rounded down.

 # Broad Skills